Islandora-Collaboration-Group/ISLE/docs/06_specifications/specs_dockerfiles.md

 <!--- PAGE_TITLE --->

 The ISLE Images are created by the use of Dockerfiles, text documents that contain all the commands an ISLE contributor could call on the command line to assemble an image.
-Using docker build users e.g. ISLE contributors or Developers can create an automated build that executes several command-line instructions in succession.
+Using docker build users e.g. ISLE Contributors or Developers can create an automated build that executes several command-line instructions in succession.

 ## Assumptions / Prerequisites

-* ISLE contributors, Developers have pre-existing knowledge or familiarity with Dockerfile
+* ISLE Contributors, Developers have pre-existing knowledge or familiarity with Dockerfile

 * [Dockerfiles](https://docs.docker.com/engine/reference/builder/), their editing process and compositions are familiar or known concepts.